htw-imi-showtime/showtime-website/content/ss21/master/m1-gezumi/tech-stack.md

 weight = 3
 +++

-{{<image src="tech.png" alt="Tech Stack" caption="Technology and Software used for the development of GeZuMi">}}
+{{<image src="tech.svg" alt="Tech Stack">}}

 {{<section title="Tech Stack">}}
 #### Android & Kotlin
 Android is an **open-source, Linux-based OS**, mainly developed by Google.
-It's **well-documented** and, next to iOsS, the most **common** operating system for mobile devices.
+It's **well-documented** and, next to iOS, the most **common** operating system for mobile devices.
 The team decided to develop an Android App, as some existing experience could be extended and most members were Android-device users.

 Kotlin is a fairly **modern programming language** inspired by Java.
 It is clean, carries **fewer formalities** and is therefore shorter than Java.
 In 2019 Google declared Kotlin the preferred language for Android.

+As all team members were eager to expand their skill-set with a new programming language, the decision was made to ‘jump in at the deep end’ and fully develop the Android App in Kotlin.

+#### Bluetooth Low Energy

+As Bluetooth Low Energy allowed for both a broadcasting approach and client-server-communication, the decision to use BLE instead of the ‘classic’ Bluetooth standard was quickly made.

+Common with all modern technologies and tech stacks, using a newer approach inherently comes with a smaller knowledge base, due to the limited amount of ‘users’.
+This frequently lead to issues, as exemplary code was difficult to find, even though the basic Google documentation was quite extensive.

 {{</section>}}

+{{<image src="other-tech.svg" alt="Other Tools">}}

-{{<section title="Development Tools">}}
+{{<section title="Other Tools">}}
-#### GitHub/Git
+#### GitHub
 GitHub was used to host the code as well as for the project management, which lead to a **highly efficient, collaborative workflow**.

-The development process was organized in **one-week sprints** with self-contained feature releases and briefings with the project supervisor every second week.
-In weekly sprint meetings, all team members were brought up to date and new goals for the following sprint were defined.
-In order to improve the collaboration as a team, retrospectives were set up as needed.
-During those retrospectives, both conflicts and achievements were addressed.

-Due to the need for social distancing, the complete workflow and all interactions were organized online.
-Towards the end of the predetermined project time, when personal get-togethers became possible and necessary, in-person meetings were slowly introduced into the flow.
+Using Github Actions a **CI/CD pipeline** has been implemented which ensures a high code quality and builds an apk which is then released on Github.

+{{<image src="pipeline.svg" alt="CI Pipeline">}}

-#### Miro
+#### Miro & Figma
 Miro was used for **visualizing our ideas and brainstorming**.
+Using figma we designed individual screens as they should look in the app.

-#### WhatsApp/Zoom
+#### Zoom
 **Zoom** held the team's **pair/mob programming sessions** as well as **meetings** with the **project supervisor**.
 For shorter messages and quick discussions, **WhatsApp** became the main communication tool.

-#### Other?
 {{</section>}}